dmulligan/dmulligan.github.io/_posts/2013-06-27-Moving-to-a-new-computer.md

-I also had to setup the following tools, but all of their data is stored in the cloud, leaving me the only tasks of download, install and login.
+I also setup the following tools, but all of their data is stored in the cloud, leaving me the only tasks of download, install and login.

 - Dropbox
 - Evernote
 - AeroFS

 Notes still to complete:

 - Git
 - Chrome
 - GitHub